 It is crucial to file your personal injury claim within your statute of limitations in South Florida.
 If you file too late, the civil courts will most likely dismiss your claim without hearing it.
 Even if you are allowed to submit the claim, the defendant can use the expired statute of limitations as a defense against liability.
 Contact a personal injury attorney in West Palm Beach immediately after your accident to make sure you meet your statute of limitations.

-Contact an Injury Lawyer in West Palm Beach, FL Today
+Contact a West Palm Beach, FL Personal Injury Lawyer

 If you or a loved one was recently injured in an accident in West Palm Beach, FL, please contact our local personal injury lawyers at LaBovick Law Group for assistance.
 We offer free consultations where you can tell your story and receive honest answers to your legal questions, free of charge.
 Our injury attorneys want to help you and your family during this difficult time.
 We can help you pursue justice and achieve the case outcome you deserve.